Madison Marquette

 Madison Marquette Real Estate Services is a Washington D.C.-based investor, developer and operator of mixed-use real estate.
 Madison Marquette provides investment management, development, leasing and property services to a diverse portfolio of 330 assets in 20 states and manages an investment portfolio valued at over $6 billion.

-Madison Marquette has 14 offices in city's like New York, Boston, Philadelphia, Charlotte, San Francisco, Los Angeles, Seattle, San Diego and Fort Lauderdale, as well as overseas, with more than 23 million sq. ft. of retail, lifestyle and mixed-use space across 63 different properties.
+Madison Marquette has 14 offices in cities like New York, Boston, Philadelphia, Charlotte, San Francisco, Los Angeles, Seattle, San Diego and Fort Lauderdale, as well as overseas, with more than 23 million sq. ft. of retail, lifestyle and mixed-use space across 63 different properties.
 It manages various commercial, residential and entertainment properties.
 Its clients are concentrated in metropolitan areas on the East and West Coasts; California, Florida, and New Jersey being its primary markets.
 The company also performs development and management services, while tenant representation and leasing are handled by its Madison Retail Group affiliate.

 Madison Marquette Real Estate Services is privately owned and currently has more than 600 employees.

 It is also the publisher of the retail real estate industry magazine "PLACES Magazine."